stacknide/mp4box-apps/README.md

   >	mp4box player should only be used if you could not afford to use conventional streaming methods as they are more performant and battle-tested

-## Note
+### Note

-- This project is still in development.
+- mp4box-player is still in development.
 The functionality works as shown in the demo player but its still not production ready because of the following reasons:
   - Sometimes if the `chunkSize` config is set to a small value (say `<3MB`), then the video fragmentation takes a lot of time.
   - Transcoding is very slow.
 So you will face delays when using any video format apart from .mp4, .3gp & .mov
+  - Subtitle processing is not currently scheduled for implementation.
+However, this feature may be added at a later time.